A variety of different cooking options can be booked through us:

 Note that it is recommended to combine the cooking with an afternoon walking tour through Langa with a local guide.
 Highlights of the afternoon would be:

-- A walk through Langa township with a local resident who is trained as a guide
+- A walk through Langa township with a local resident who is trained as a guide or a cycling tour through Langa with a local guide.

 - A visit to Guga S’thebe Community centre in Langa.
 Here you have the opportunity to: